Review Guideline

 Initial Review

-1. Read the abstract to be sure that you have the expertise to review the article.
+1. Read the abstract to ensure you have the expertise to review the article.
 Don’t be afraid to say no to reviewing an article if there is a good reason.

-4. Ready Read through the entire manuscript initially to see if the paper is worth publishing--only make a few notes about major problems if such exist: a) Is the question of interest sound and significant?; b) Was the design and/or method used adequately or fatally flawed? (for original research papers); c) Were the results substantial enough to consider publishable (or were only two or so variables presented or resulted so flawed as to render the paper unpublishable)?
+2. Read through the entire manuscript to see if the paper is worth publishing, only make notes about major problems if such exist: a) Is the question of interest sound and significant? b) Was the design and/or method used adequately or fatally flawed? (for original research papers); c) Were the results substantial enough to be considered publishable (or were only two or so variables presented, or results so flawed as to render the paper unpublishable)?

 Review Questions

-Writing: Is the manuscript easy to follow and has a logical progression and evident organization?
+1. Writing: Is the manuscript easy to follow and has a logical progression and evident organization?
 Is the manuscript concise and understandable?
-Are any parts that should be reduced, eliminated/expanded/added?
+Are there any parts that should be reduced, eliminated/expanded/added?

-Theory, Method, Analysis, and Conclusion: Are the theory and method used relevant to the topic of study?
+2. Theory, Method, and Analysis: Are the theory and method used relevant to the topic of study?
 Is the analysis explained adequately?
-What is your response about the theory, method, and analysis used in this article?
-Does the conclusion conclude the results of the analysis?
+What is your response to this article's theory, method, and analysis?

-Novelty: Does this article contain an aspect of novelty and originality?
+3. Novelty and originality: Does this article contain an aspect of novelty and originality?
 If so, describe what the novelty element is.
-If not, describe the potential novelty in this article so the author can make corrections.
+If not, suggest the potential novelty in this article so the author can make corrections.
 Please provide constructive suggestions to the author.